 The Six Degree Flow Handbook – A 26-page manual that is a kind of quick-start guide to get you moving as soon as possible.
-The book is quite short but it uses a no-nonsense and accurate description of what you are supposed to do and how, explaining the theory behind the flow.
+The book is quite short but it uses a no-nonsense and accurate description of what you are supposed to do and how to explain the theory behind the flow.

-It makes use of detailed photos to illustrate the point, detailing what benefits each movements brings, helping you to set up your schedule with a useful FAQs section for the most common topics.
+It makes use of detailed photos to illustrate the point, detailing what benefits each movement brings, helping you to set up your schedule with a useful FAQs section for the most common topics.

-The video tutorials are shot from 2 different angles to fully comprehend each move which are performed by Scott Sonnon himself.
+The video tutorials are shot from 2 different angles to fully comprehend each move which is performed by Scott Sonnon himself.

-Each workout last for about 45/50 minutes and takes you from the warm up through the progression and to the final cool down.
-You just follow Scott Sonnon through the moves anywhere you are from your phone, tablet or PC.
+Each workout lasts for about 45/50 minutes and takes you from the warm-up through the progression and to the final cool down.
+You just follow Scott Sonnon through the moves anywhere you are from your phone, tablet, or PC.

 3 Additional Manuals – These 3 manuals are called “Roll and Sway”, “Pitch and Surge” and “Yaw and Heave”.
 These manuals complement the technical video library with photos and detailed rundowns of each move that you can access for reference if you need to fully understand one or more particular moves.